cmeiklejohn/cmeiklejohn.github.io/_posts/2015-10-17-leaderboard.markdown

     lists:map(SpawnFun, lists:seq(1, ?NUM_CLIENTS)).
 {% endhighlight %}

-Each client is modeled as an Erlang process that loops receiving incoming messages until they receive a terminate message and shut down.
-This process is responsible for handling two types of messages, and periodically synchronizing their state back to the server.
+Each client is modeled as an Erlang process that recursively processes incoming messages until it receives a terminate message and subsequently shuts down.
+This process is responsible for handling two types of messages and periodically synchronizing their state back to the server.

 In a practical setting, you would probably want to synchronize state as long as connectivity was available, and only perform periodic